Mystorius/hf-cloud-mle/part1/README.md

 Therefore, thorough testing is crucial to ensure that the model continues to meet the desired performance standards and aligns with user expectations.

 Pro Tip: Use tools like **Amazon CloudWatch** or **GCP Monitoring** to track key performance metrics, such as latency, throughput, and error rates.
-You should also be aware of any regulatory requirements or ethical considerations that may impact your model's deployment and monitoring.
+You should also be aware of any regulatory requirements or ethical considerations that may impact your model's deployment.
 For models in the EU that fall under the AI-Act have a look at the following evaluation framework [COMPL-AI](https://compl-ai.org).

 ### Conclusion